splynx/docs/files/en/configuration/network/nas_types/nas_types.md

 ![Nas types](list.png)

-Click on the "Add" button to add a new NAS type:
+Click on the `Add` button at the top right corner of the page to add a new NAS type:

 ![Create NAS](add.png)

-If this NAS type can use Mikrotik API - enable this option.
+If this NAS type can use Mikrotik API, enable this option.